NSAPH-Data-Platform/nsaph-core-platform/doc/UserRequests.md

    in the **source** section.
  * **restrict**.
 This section specifies filters to restrict the data included in the package.
-Each filter is specified in the format :code:`variable: value | list of values`.
+Each filter is specified in the format `variable: value | list of values`.
 If a variable contains sub-variables (e.g., date has years, months, days, etc.).
 Then sub-variables and their values can be specified.
 Variables used in **restrict** section